AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

 The prover node will detect that an epoch has ended, and if `produceEpochProofQuote` returns a quote (not undefined), it will submit a quote to the p2p network.

-The default implementation of the governor will be to always produce a quote, and its basis point fee will be set in the environment variable `PROVER_BASIS_POINT_FEE`.

 Separately, it needs a watcher on L1 to detect if its quote has been selected.

 To this end, the `L1Publisher` will be extended with a new method:

 ```typescript
 interface L1Publisher {
   getEpochProofClaim(): Promise<EpochProofClaim>;